astrosuri/filchap/README.md

 * Pandas,
 * Scipy.

+We are currently working on making the code compatible with Python 3, please look out for new releases!

 ## Input & Output files

 FilChaP takes in 2D (position-position) or 3D datasets (position-position-velocity) in FITS format,